Hillel International: Hillel allegations against critics of Israel

 Robert Fishman arranged a group of his members to read out questions to former President Jimmy Carter who spoke on campus in March 2007.
 Individuals opposing the Hillel accused the group's activities of giving the media the "false impression" that the audience was "critical" of Carter, despite them exercising their right to protest.

 UCLA Hillel rabbi and director Chaim Seidler-Feller was accused by journalist Rachel Neuwirth of assaulting her on the UCLA campus in October 2003.
 Eyewitness accounts were contradictory, with some indicating that Neuwirth did not provoke the incident, but others insinuating that she had.
 After over three years of litigation, Seidler-Feller reportedly provided Neuwirth with a letter of apology accepting responsibility for the alleged attack on Neuwirth in a legal settlement to end the dispute.

+The New School Hillel chapter suspension

+On May 1, 2026, The New School's Hillel chapter had its funding paused by the University Student Senate (USS), following an investigation by the new Registered Student Organization (RSO) compliance committee found the chapter had "extensive ties" to international law violations.
+In a 35 page report, the committee determined the chapter had "direct and material ties to international law violations," including supporting the Oketz, Kfir, Golani, and Handasa units of the Israel Defense Forces (IDF).